Mike Bell (wrestler): Death

-On December 14, 2008, Bell was found dead at a rehabilitation facility in Costa Mesa, California.
-It was ruled that he died of an inhalation-induced heart attack brought on by inhalation of difluoroethane in Dust-Off, a compressed gas product used for cleaning objects such as computer keyboards which is sometimes abused for its intoxicating effects.
-Bell was 37 years old.
+On December 14, 2008, Bell, aged 37, died at 1:30 PM PST at a rehabilitation facility in Costa Mesa, California.
+He had been sober for 60 days, and his body was found by his roommate.
+Upon his death, WWE released a statement saying "Although Mr. Bell was never under a WWE contract, WWE extends its deepest condolences to the Bell family."
+At the time of his death, he was working as a personal trainer and accountant at his father's financial company, Mike Bell Inc. Bell's cause of death was ruled as an inhalation-induced heart attack brought on by inhalation of difluoroethane in Dust-Off, a compressed gas product used for cleaning objects such as computer keyboards, which is sometimes abused for its intoxicating effects.